Search

 One of the greatest gifts you can give your spouse is the gift of listening.
 It can be an act of connection and care, but far too many people only hear themselves talking.
 Few listen.
 If you listen to your spouse, he or she feels, I must be worth hearing.
 If you ignore your partner, his or her thought could be, What I said wasn’t important or He doesn’t care about me!
 Here are some tips to help you become a better listener:

-Stay focused.
 When someone else is talking, most of us are concerned about what we’re going to say when the other person stops talking.
 This is a violation of Scripture because James 1:19 tells us to “be quick to hear, slow to speak.”

-Watch your body language.
-When you communicate face to face with your spouse, your message is made up of three parts: content, which is only 7 percent; tone of voice, which is 38 percent; and nonverbal communication, which is 55 percent.
+When you communicate face to face with your spouse, your message consists of three parts: content, which is only 7 percent; tone of voice, which is 38 percent; and nonverbal communication, which is 55 percent.
 What does this mean in your marriage?
 When your spouse shares with you, make sure your body language communicates openness and listen with your eyes because that’s as important as listening with your ears.

-Be aware of gender differences.
 How we listen needs to be tailored to the person speaking.
 Women tend to give more response and feedback while they’re listening.
 Their responses aren’t necessarily agreement; they usually mean, “I understand” or “I’m connecting with you.”
 Men say less when they listen, and their feedback usually means, “I agree with you.”
 A woman often learns that when she’s listening to a man, he may not need as much feedback as a woman would.
 When she listens quietly to a man, he may respond with words like, “Thanks for really listening to me.
 It helps me keep my mind on track when I’m not interrupted.”
-On the other hand, when a man listens to a woman, he may need to remind himself to give her verbal reassurance that she is being heard.
+On the other hand, when a man listens to a woman, he may need to remind himself to give her verbal reassurance that he is hearing her.

 Dr. H. Norman Wright is a grief and trauma therapist serving on the staff and faculty at the Talbot School of Theology.
 He is the author of Communication: Key to your marriage.